Dr Gabriel Rosselló Calafell

 Curriculum vitae (short)

-He has recently published several scientific contributions in prestigious national and international journals, such as Gerión, SHHA, Ktèma and Latomus, mainly in relation to diplomacy in the North African political space during the 3rd-1st centuries B.C.
-Among the books and chapters published, the 2023 monograph: Relaciones exteriores y praxis diplomática cartaginesa.
-El período de las guerras púnicas, Colección Libera Res Publica n.
-8 (Prensas de la Universidad de Zaragoza; Editorial de la Universidad de Sevilla).
+He has authored a considerable number of scientific contributions in prestigious national and international journals (Gerión, SHHA, DHA, Ktèma, Latomus, etc.).
+Among his books and book chapters, the 2023 monograph Relaciones exteriores y praxis diplomática cartaginesa.
+El período de las guerras púnicas, Libera Res Publica Collection No. 8, Prensas de la Universidad de Zaragoza; Editorial de la Universidad de Sevilla, stands out.

 Teaching